rhu1/fgg/README.md

 I mainly hacked it together the last couple of weekends, so apologies for bugs, etc.

+Go version 1.11 or later is needed.
+Download this package to `github.com/rhu1/fgg` under your `$GOPATH/src` directory.

 The [FG](https://github.com/rhu1/fgg/blob/master/parser/FG.g4) and
 [FGG](https://github.com/rhu1/fgg/blob/master/parser/FGG.g4) grammars are
 written using ANTLR 4.